vplyeni/NTUDomainNameFrontend/SETUP.md

 1. Click "Connect Wallet" in the top-right
 2. Select MetaMask or WalletConnect
 3. Approve the connection
-4. Make sure you're on the correct network (where your contract is deployed)
+4. Make sure you're on **Sepolia Testnet** in your wallet
+5. Get test ETH from a Sepolia faucet if needed (https://sepoliafaucet.com)

 ## Step 5: Test the Application